onedarnleyroad/generator-one-craft/README.md

 The usual - watches for css files and runs browser sync.
 When running the generator, it will ask you for the proxy server.
 This is what browser sync looks for, but you can always edit the `gulpfile.js` if you put in something wrong.

 Bear in mind we may need to rethink how this works for local development and our `gulp templates` task above, as this method is going to compile vendor scripts without sourcemaps.
 It might mean then, that it can be harder to debug but I've found that usually the errors are logged in my own code and not vendor code.

+## Options when generating

+1. Confirming the craft license agreement - won't install without saying yes
+2. Selecting Craft Plugins - won't happen unless you said yes to 1.
+3. Overwriting Craft files - it's just a way to `--force` overwriting things like `config/db.php`
+4. Local Database name - updates the local db name in `craft/config/db.php`
+5. Public Folder - Craft uses `public` by default but could be `public_html` etc
+6. HTACCESS - Craft has `htaccess` but you can choose `.htaccess` for most apache setups - which is our default
+7. Proxy for Browsersync - eg `mysite.dev` or `mysite.local` - just tweaks the gulpfile.
+8. Assets - where will the gulpfile compile images, js, css to?
+Default is `assets` which will be saved inside whatever you chose for public folder above.  eg `public/assets`

 ## Craft CMS setup